Ayanmullick/AzIaaS/Blog/DeployWindows11ArmVM.md

   })
 </script>

-I wanted to explore the benefits of [Azure ARM VMs that run on Arm-based processors][1].
+<p>I wanted to explore the benefits of [Azure ARM VMs that run on Arm-based processors][1].
 They offer outstanding price-performance and power-efficiency for various workloads.
-In this snippet, I show how to deploy a [Generation 2][2] Windows 11 ARM virtual machine with basic [naming standard][11] and diagnostics using PowerShell cmdlets.
+In this snippet, I show how to deploy a [Generation 2][2] Windows 11 ARM virtual machine with basic [naming standard][11] and diagnostics using PowerShell cmdlets.</p>

 This stores the name in a variable, creates a resource group and parameterizes the location and Resource Group name for [splatting][3].